 I can see the obstacle that you are facing.
-I faced it long ago and I can remember the frustration and annoyance.
-As I watch you, I can see the same emotions and I want to take them away.
-There was a day in which I overcame this problem.
+I faced it long ago, and I remember the frustration and annoyance.
+I can see the same emotions as I watch you, and I want to take them away.
+There was a day when I overcame this problem.
 I wish I could give you that day.
 I try to explain how to surmount this obstacle.
-As I speak I can see my words scramble into an unknown language, as they travel towards your perception.
-You cannot understand the solution whether it is explained or not.
+As I speak, I can see my words scramble into an unknown language as they travel towards your perception.
+You cannot understand the solution whether I explain it or not.
 Your frustration is heightened as I point towards a direction.
 I feel as though I am highlighting the path.
-I am beyond the obstacle and each time I try to help, I am merely emphasizing that fact.
+I’m beyond the obstacle, and each time I try to help, I’m merely emphasizing that fact.

-I advise but I do not spend this moment solving your problem.
+I advise and explain, but I don’t spend this moment doing the task for you.
 We both know I could solve this within a single day.
-I know the process and I have already completed this task for myself.
-I must seem cold and heartless, as I stand back.
-What if I was to help, I could remove the obstruction and it would cease the struggle.
-However, I could be sending you down the wrong path.
-Instead of spending your days struggling to overcome the problem, you may spend them struggling to find a journey that is more suited.
+I’ve learned the process, and I have already completed this task for myself.
+I must seem cold and heartless as I stand back.
+If I was to help, I could remove the obstruction and cease your struggle.
+However, I could be sending you down the wrong path, and you would still face obstacles when I’m not around.

-We are walking the same path but this does not mean that we share a journey.
-I am where I belong and I know this because it was I who overcame my obstacles.
-My path is a reflection of who I am.
-Success does not belong to you solely because you desire it; you will find it when you express your skills and abilities; then you claim it through hard work and commitment.
-In removing your obstacles, I do not aid you; I throw your journey to the wind and I ask you to share mine.
-I will not help because I am your friend and I always will be.
-I want you to find a path that is reflective of who you are.
-I want it to fulfill all of your needs and I want you to know that you have claimed it for yourself.
+We are both next to each other, but this doesn’t mean that we share a journey.
+I am where I belong, and I know this because I face my challenges, but don’t presume that I’m not standing in front of another obstacle.
+Success does not belong to you solely because you desire it; you will find it when you express your skills and abilities; then, you claim it through hard work and commitment.
+If I remove your obstacles, I don’t aid you; I throw your journey to the wind and ask you to share mine.
+I will not help because I am your friend, and I always will be.
+I want you to find a path that expresses who you are.
+I want it to fulfill all of your needs, and I want you to know that you have claimed it for yourself.

 27 Days is a series of transient sculptures each representing a single day.
 The sculptures are made from natural materials where stones are shaped into different patterns.
 My behavior shapes the nature of each day, how I move the stones shapes the sculpture that represents it.
 These temporary sculptures are also meditations upon a day.
 Over many days we can see patterns emerge and slowly life changes, but within a single day this pattern is elusive.
 We are making decisions and responding to life’s challenges but we do not know what we are creating.
 To meditate upon a single day is an act of consciously observing your life as it unfolds.